Skip to content

 The USDA lowered its recommended pork temperature to 145F with a 3-minute rest back in 2011, down from the old 160F guideline that turned every chop into cardboard.
 An instant-read thermometer is the single best investment for cooking meat (USDA, 2011).

 Here's my unpopular take: bone-in pork chops are better in every way.
 The bone insulates the meat, giving you more even cooking and juicier results.
-Boneless chops aren't bad -- they're just less forgiving on timing.
+Boneless chops aren't bad, they're just less forgiving on timing.
+The same logic applies to pork loin chops cut from the same primal, the longer the bone, the more forgiving the cook.

 Timing Table